 - Mylan and Sandoz settled without a trial.
-Sandoz withdrew all challenges and became the distributor of the authorized generic. - All cases against Par were resolved pursuant to a May 2018 settlement agreement between us, Indivior, and Par and certain of its affiliates. - Actavis was found to infringe the '514 patent and cannot enter the market.
-The case is on appeal. - DRL and Alvogen were found not to infringe under a different claim construction analysis, and the case is on appeal.
+Sandoz withdrew all challenges and became the distributor of the authorized generic. - All cases against Par were resolved pursuant to a May 2018 settlement agreement between the Company, Indivior, and Par and certain of its affiliates. - Actavis was found to infringe the '514 patent and cannot enter the market until the expiration of the patent in 2024, and the Federal Circuit affirmed that ruling on July 12, 2019. - DRL and Alvogen were found not to infringe under a different claim construction analysis, and the Federal Circuit affirmed that ruling on July 12, 2019.
 Teva has agreed to be bound by all DRL adjudications.

 Subsequent to the above, all potential generic competitors without a settlement agreement were also sued for infringement of two additional new patents that contain new claims not adjudicated in the original case against DRL and Alvogen.
-All previously decided cases are on appeal and oral arguments were heard on April 1, 2019.
+On July 12, 2019, the Federal Circuit affirmed the decisions from the previously decided cases.
 The case(s) regarding the additional asserted patents have not been finally resolved.
-The case against DRL and Alvogen, which are pending in the U.S. District Court for the District of Delaware, is scheduled for trial in December 2019.
+The case against Actavis, pending in the U.S. District Court for the District of Delaware, is scheduled for trial in December 2019.
 No trial date has been set in the cases against DRL and Alvogen, which are pending in the U.S. District Court for the District of New Jersey.
-On February 19, 2019, the Federal Circuit issued its mandate reversing the District of New Jersey's preliminary injunction against Dr. Reddy's.
-Following issuance of the mandate, the District of New Jersey vacated preliminary injunctions against both Dr. Reddy's and Alvogen.
-Thereafter, on February 19, 2019, Indivior launched the authorized generic of Suboxone Sublingual Film, which we manufacture exclusively for sale and marketing by Sandoz, a sublicensee of Indivior.
-Dr. Reddy's, Alvogen, and Mylan all launched generic versions of Suboxone Sublingual Film, and the launches by Dr. Reddy's and Alvogen are "at risk" because the products are the subject of the ongoing patent infringement litigations.
+On February 19, 2019, the Federal Circuit issued its mandate reversing the District of New Jersey's preliminary injunction against DRL.
+Following issuance of the mandate, the District of New Jersey vacated preliminary injunctions against both DRL and Alvogen.
+On February 19, 2019, Indivior launched the authorized generic of Suboxone Sublingual Film, which is manufactured by the Company exclusively for sale and marketing by Sandoz Inc., a sublicensee of Indivior.
+DRL, Alvogen, and Mylan all launched generic versions of Suboxone Sublingual Film, and the launches by DRL and Alvogen are "at risk" because the products are the subject of the ongoing patent infringement litigations.

-On March 22, 2019, we and Indivior brought suit against Aveva Drug Delivery Systems, Inc., Apotex Corp., and Apotex Inc. for infringement of the '150, '514, '454, and '305 patents, seeking an injunction and potential monetary damages.
-The case is pending in the Southern District of Florida, and the defendants have not yet filed their answers to the complaint.
+On March 22, 2019, Aquestive and Indivior brought suit against Aveva Drug Delivery Systems, Inc., Apotex Corp., and Apotex Inc. for infringement of the '150, '514, '454, and '305 patents, seeking an injunction and potential monetary damages.
+The case is pending in the Southern District of Florida, and the defendants filed their answers to the complaint, including counterclaims for non-infringement and invalidity of the asserted patents as well as two other patents that were not asserted in the original complaint.

-We are also seeking to enforce our patent rights in multiple cases against BioDelivery Sciences International, Inc. ("BDSI").
+The Company is also seeking to enforce its patent rights in multiple cases against BioDelivery Sciences International, Inc. ("BDSI").
 Two cases are currently pending but stayed in the U.S. District Court for the Eastern District of North Carolina: